progit/progit/en/02-git-basics/01-chapter2.markdown

 ### Limiting Log Output ###

 In addition to output-formatting options, `git log` takes a number of useful limiting options — that is, options that let you show only a subset of commits.
-You’ve seen one such option already — the `-2` option, which show only the last two commits.
+You’ve seen one such option already — the `-2` option, which shows only the last two commits.
 In fact, you can do `-<n>`, where `n` is any integer to show the last `n` commits.
 In reality, you’re unlikely to use that often, because Git by default pipes all output through a pager so you see only one page of log output at a time.

 However, the time-limiting options such as `--since` and `--until` are very useful.
 For example, this command gets the list of commits made in the last two weeks: